Hack3rOneness/devops-insights-20200912181407744/CONTRIBUTING.md

 ### Adding the appropriate labels

-To facilitate development, facebook-ctf developers adhere to a particular label workflow.
+To facilitate development, fbctf developers adhere to a particular label workflow.
 The core development team will assign labels as appropriate.

 #### "ready for review" vs "in progress"